 UP integrity protection is separated for direct PC5 communication and indirect communication.
 For indirect communication, the NG-RAN and Remote UE are the nodes that enforce the UP integrity protection for data transmission between NG-RAN and Remote UE.

-Editor's note: It is FFS whether the lack of UP integrity protection on the Relay node will cause failure of protection at Remote UE and NG-RAN, e.g. due to false traffic injection.

 For direct PC5 communication, the UE-to-Network Relay UE and Remote UE are the nodes that enforce the UP integrity protection for data transmission between UE-to-Network Relay UE and Remote UE.

 NOTE: Further analysis of security requirements will be done in SA WG3.